 no interest.
 These rumour things often get started by a ‘slow

 news’ day over at the magazines and blogs.

 Relationships with the current

 With Yes being inducted into the Hall of Fame and the possibility of a reunion of the current line-up and ARW at the ceremony, the issue of a longer-term reunion has re-surfaced.
-I discuss what may happen at the ceremony here, and what could happen in the long run here.
+I discuss the ceremony here, and what could happen in the long run here.
 ARW have started using the Yes name and classic logo: see above on that.

 In a Mar 2017 interview, discussing the